ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 About the multilevel kind of free energy minima.
 I actually have a question to you actually.
 So I recently discussed with roboticist in Japan, Jun Tani, do you know his work?
-Yes is using this predictive coding kind of scheme for constructing the set of autonomous robot and he thinks this intermingle of the top down prediction and the bottom up prediction error is the place that Korea emerges and things like that.
+He is using this predictive coding kind of scheme for constructing the set of autonomous robot and he thinks this intermingle of the top-down prediction and the bottom-up prediction error is the place that Qualia emerges and things like that.
 But one of his most interesting aspect of his model to me is that he has this different timescale for his neural system.
 The most peripheral motor level and sensory level has a very fast time scale.
 So that tries to match with what's happening outside and then what they want to do towards outside.
 And the intermediate level has a slightly longer kind of time scale.
 So there is some kind of inertia and an even higher level has a much much longer timescale.
-In the probably neural system there is also different level of the timescale and also different levels of the mechanism acting at the same time like change in the activity state in spiking or not and also release of the snaptick neurotransmitters that could increase or decrease over the time and also even the new neurons emerging and going out.
+In the probably neural system there is also different level of the timescale and also different levels of the mechanism acting at the same time like change in the activity state in spiking or not and also release of the syanptic neurotransmitters that could increase or decrease over the time and also even the new neurons emerging and going out.
-So.
-The minimization, when you are talking about minimization, probably that kind of minimization is actually happening independently and also coherent tree potentially or contradictory across different levels and also regions.
+So - the minimization, when you are talking about minimization, probably that kind of minimization is actually happening independently and also coherently potentially or contradictory across different levels and also regions.
 And there may be some kind of effort or whatever to also coordinate these kind of contradictory demands of the minimization.
 What do you think about this issue?
 Do you still think it's a useful way to think about or use the term minimization in this situation?